-Owning a home can be a great feeling, but for people who travel frequently to a certain location or who often take vacations in a favorite spot, some individuals may consider owning a second home, as well.
+Owning an Anchorage AK home can be a great feeling, but for people who travel frequently to a certain location or who often take vacations in a favorite spot, some individuals may consider owning a second home, as well.
 If paying cash for that second home is not an option, then it's time to get a mortgage to make the dreams of owning a second home come true.
 But before a buyer heads out to the bank or starts applying for a loan online, there are important things to understand about taking out a mortgage on a home that isn't a primary residence.
 One of the most important considerations is the mortgage rate.

 How Much is the Second Home Mortgage Rate?